Nightbro/ClojureUniversityProject/README.md

 # Plan
-- [ ] Setup an app - Done
+- [x] Setup an app
-- [ ] Add pages and a basic style - Done
+- [x] Add pages and a basic style
+- [x] Add data storage for users
-- [ ] Add a login functionality - Done
+- [ ] Add a login functionality
   - [ ] Style
-  - [ ]Hashing of the password - Done
+  - [x] Hashing of the password
   - [ ] Different menu depending on whether you are logged in or not
-- [ ] Add a session to store information about logged user - Done, used current.json file since the session cookies didnt seem to work
+- [x] Add a session to store information about logged user - Done, used current.json file since the session cookies didnt seem to work
-  - [ ] remove password from the logged user info - Done
+  - [x] remove password from the logged user info
 - [ ] Add a BMI calculator page, with option to store information in database
 - [ ] Add a new body measurments page
 - [ ] Add a update body measuremnts page